What is Functional Communication Training (FCT)?

 - Speech Pathology Australia – Find a speech pathologist.

 The costs of visits to these professionals might be covered by Medicare.
-Whether the cost is covered depends on the professional providing the consultation and the number of consultations.
+Whether the cost is covered depends on the therapist providing the consultation and the number of consultations.
 Some private health care funds might also cover a portion of the consultation fee.
 You can claim this immediately if the professional you consult has HICAPS.

 Therapies and supports for autistic children range from behavioural therapies and developmental approaches to medicines and alternative therapies.
 When you understand the main types of therapies and supports for autistic children, it’ll be easier to work out the approach that will best suit your child.